Why it costs what it costs.

 Next up we have to pay for the materials and the working utensils like sewing machines, yarn and elastic bands that we use to stitch up our clothing.
 People also need to get paid for their time expenses to turn up and sew each item, because, as you know, they are uniquely and made by hand.

 Our clothing tags are being produced in Germany, which is also more expensive than the ones fast fashion companies use.
 Additionally, we have to pay for the packaging materials, such as the cardboard packages and the printed adhesive paper tape, which adds up to about 360€.
-Together with silk-paper and 300 of the „thank you” notes that can be planted, another 360€ need to be paid.
+Together with silk-paper another 360€ need to be paid for a batch.

 Storing and shipping